psychemedia/island-storynotes/odo.md

 told that the successor of Hildebrand should bear the name of Odo.
 This prophecy the
-Bishop of Bayeux thought to realise in his own person, So ‘ stalling the pilgrims’ wal- lets with letters and coin' ( Will.
+Bishop of Bayeux thought to realise in his own person, So ‘ stalling the pilgrims' wal- lets with letters and coin' ( Will.
 Mat.m,
 Gesia Begum, p.
 331), he bribed the leading
 Roman citizens, and even built himself a